CinnamonBreadowo/braqueur/README.md

 - Generally increasing auto reconnaissance based on discovered services.

 ## Disclaimer
-I am not responsible for any damages (tangible or intangible) resulting from the use of *incursore*.
+I am not responsible for any damages (tangible or intangible) resulting from the use of *braqueur*.
 You must have the permissions to use it.

 Stay safe.